bradgrantham/gpt-4-6502/README.md

 0640: 04 a9 04 85 12 e6 10 a9 10 25 10 f0 bf 00
 ```

-I tried to limit the 6502 features I used.
 I only use the A and X registers, the N and Z flags, and 18 bytes of zero-page RAM (technically only 17 since I don’t access memory address 0).
 I don’t expect the normal 6502 startup, which initializes the PC from memory; I set the PC directly.
 I don’t use the stack.
 I assume BRK stops execution.
 I only use the following 13 opcodes:

 | Opcode | Mnemonic   | Description                                                  |
 | ------ | ---------- | ------------------------------------------------------------ |